Kahlil Carter: FXFL

 In 2014, Carter signed on to coach the secondary for the FXFL Blacktips of the newly formed FXFL which later became The Spring League.

 High school football

 In 2011, Carter coached cornerbacks at Valley High School in West Des Moines during its 2011 state 4A championship season.

 In 2014, Carter rejoined West Des Moines Valley High School, upset #1 ranked Dowling Catholic, and finished #1 in the state.

 Carter coached for Valley High School again in 2019 and 2020 reaching another State championship in 2019 with a perfect 13-0 record.
 The 2020 season was cut short due to COVID in the semi-finals of the playoffs.

+Later in the fall of 2021, Coach SWAAG signed on to be the Defensive Coordinator of Waukee High School.
+Coaching a young team that was decimated by the splitting of two high schools.
+Only one player from the team had ever played in a varsity game in high school.
+Carter helped send two defensive players to Division one schools despite a disappointing 2-7 season.

 European League of Football

 On October 11, 2022, Carter was named as the head coach and defensive coordinator of the Cologne Centurions of the European League of Football.
 On March 17, 2023, Carter and the Centurions parted ways.